New Moorings around the Whitsunday Islands

 You can come for another week long holiday, and have an entirely new experience visiting all these new locations.
 How cool is that?

 37 New Public Moorings

 Making access to some of the best locations in the Whitsundays easier, GBRMPA has installed 37 new moorings that are appropriate for bareboats in some popular locations and some new ones too:

 - Chalkies Beach, Haslewood Island – 5 new moorings.
 Known as a tricky spot to anchor, Chalkies Beach is one of the few beaches with the same white silica sand as Whitehaven Beach.
 These moorings are a fabulous, welcome addition for bareboaters.

 - Tongue Bay, near Hill Inlet lookout – 9 new moorings.
 A very popular mooring spot, for its access to Hill Inlet and Whitehaven Beach, these extra moorings are fantastic.

 - Cateran Bay, Border Island – 3 new moorings, a great addition to the one bareboat mooring previously there, providing access to a new 600m short walk as well.

-- Cairn Beach, Whitsunday Island – 1 new mooring.
-Grants access to the Whitsunday Cairn hike – a steep, challenging 4km round trip hike that climbs to 300m above sea level.
+- Cairn Beach, Whitsunday Island – 2 new moorings, grant access to the Whitsunday Cairn hike – a steep, challenging 4km round trip hike that climbs to 300m above sea level.

 Whitsunday Escape is very excited about all these new moorings.
 Customers will have a greater choice of places to spend the night when they next go bareboating in the Whitsundays.
 It will mean easier access to free public moorings, and less congestion in popular and new locations.